5 Key Places in Venice’s Maritime History

 The promenade is such a soothing spot, perfect for enjoying the local atmosphere.
 Watch the sunset while sipping an aperitivo and prepare for the evening.

-Explore its control room and torpedo launching chamber with a combined ticket that includes entry to Naval History Museum.
+Explore the entire 46 m (150 ft) Enrico Dandolo (S 513) submarine from the engine room to the torpedo chamber with a guided tour that also includes entry to Naval History Museum.